rohrerj/scion/doc/BorderRouter.md

 interface might have the same expected load and hence not every interface requires the same pool size.
 An optimal value should be derivable from the maximum latency of processing and forwarding a packet, the speed of the network interfaces and the number of available CPU cores.
+In the future we might add the possibility to automatically estimate this number.

 ## Number of processing routines (N)
 By configuring the number of processing routines one can specify the number of goroutines that are able